FutureLearn: Courses

 FutureLearn's courses span a broad range of topics.
 The first course opened on 14 October 2013.
 The first courses to be made available included "Web science: how the web is changing the world" (University of Southampton), "Introduction to ecosystems" (The Open University), "Improving your image: dental photography in practice" (University of Birmingham), "Causes of war" (King's College London), "The discovery of the Higgs boson" (University of Edinburgh), "Discover dentistry" (University of Sheffield), "Muslims in Britain: changes and challenges" (Cardiff University), "Begin programming: build your first mobile game" (University of Reading) and "England in the time of King Richard III" (University of Leicester).
 The first course to launch was "The secret power of brands", conducted by professor Robert Jones of the University of East Anglia.

-Country restrictions

-In April 2017, FutureLearn blocked their courses for users in Crimea, Cuba, Iran, North Korea and Syria as a result of US sanctions on those territories.
-These restrictions were lifted in November 2017.
+As of January 2024, FutureLearn now has an expansive course portfolio stemming across the full spectrum, with a focus on business, teaching, healthcare and IT courses, including "Innovative Leadership: Developing Curiosity", conducted by Dr. Diane Hamilton.